shevious/edx-documentation/en_us/shared/subsections/open_response_assessments/Access_ORA_Info.rst

-When you access a specific learner's information for an open response assessment, you can view his responses and, if necessary, :ref:`cancel the learner's submission<Remove a student response from peer grading>` so that it is not included in peer assessments.
+When you access a specific learner's information for an open response assessment, you can view his responses and, if necessary, :ref:`cancel the learner's submission<Remove a learner response from peer grading>` so that it is not included in peer assessments.

 .. _PA View Metrics for Individual Steps: